Test Strategies for SOA (Service Oriented Architecture) Applications

 SOA applications are often composed of services in a hierarchy, as seen below:

-The topmost layer contains several integration services that control a flow of activities, for example, processing insurance coverage requests for a vendor.
+- Integration Services (Top Layer): It contains several integration services that control a flow of activities.
+For example, processing insurance coverage requests for a vendor.
 These integration services, in turn, call on business services.

-The second layer of services completes a low-level business task.
-For example, if an integration service wants to verify the details of an insured customer for a certain premium.
+- Business Services (Middle Layer): It completes a low-level business task.
+For example, an integration service may want to verify the details of an insured customer for a certain premium.
 Each business service will return a computed value that can help decide whether to issue the policy.

 Benefits of SOA Architecture for applications